“The ultimate role of a firefighter is to leave a mark on the system, not just a memory.” - Chief Ronny J. Coleman

 National Fire Heritage Center: https://fireheritageusa.org

 Chris Baker has over twelve years of experience in volunteer, combination, and career, fire departments in California.
 He holds a Bachelor of Arts Degree in Anthropology and Associates of Science Degree in Fire Service Command, Company Officer.
 Chris is a California State Fire Training certified Fire Officer, Driver-Operator, Fire Instructor, and Lead Firefighter I Certification Evaluator.
 He is a Fire Science Instructor in the California Community Colleges System.
 Chris is a member of the California Fire Technology Directors’ Association and the California Training Officers Association.
 He served as a volunteer Peer Reviewer on the FY 2017 Staffing for Adequate Fire & Emergency Response Grants (SAFER) for both hiring and recruitment/retention.
-Chris also served as a Peer Reviewer on the FY 2017 Assistance to Firefighters Grants (AFG).
+Chris also served as a Peer Reviewer on the FY 2017/2018 Assistance to Firefighters Grants (AFG).
 He is a Volunteer Advocate Regional Manager, Region IX (CA, NV, AZ, HI) for the Everyone Goes Home Program through the National Fallen Firefighters Foundation.
 Chris also serves as a volunteer member of the International Association of Fire Chiefs (IAFC) Safety, Health and Survival Section serving in their staging area.
 He is a member of the Board of Directors for the National Fire Heritage Center located in Emmitsburg, Maryland.
 Chris is a National Fire Service Instructor teaching at notable fire conferences across the country.
-He is the co-host of The Future Fighter, Fire Engineering Blog Talk Radio Show.
+He is the co-host of the Fire Engineering: The Future Firefighter Podcast.
 Chris writes blog articles for My Firefighter Nation, Fire Rescue and Fire Engineering Magazines on mentoring the future generations of the fire service.

 Comments are closed for this blog post